bioboot/bimm143_W20/class-material/04_rintro.md

 R_rocks
 ```

-> **Conclusion:** When we programm we enter into an implicit contract with the computer.
+> **Conclusion:** When we program we enter into an implicit contract with the computer.
 The computer will do tedious computation for you.
 In return, you will be completely precise in your instructions.
 Typos matter.
 Case matters. **Therefore get better at typing!**

 ### 4. Calling Functions